Ha-jira/personal-finance-tracker-java/README.md

 1. In a terminal: `cd frontend && npm install && npm start`
 2. App runs at `http://localhost:4200`.

-Full step-by-step instructions (installing tools, running, testing, pushing to GitHub) were provided in chat alongside this project.

 ## API Endpoints